 The good news is that these long-term office injuries from typing and clicking can be prevented with the right gear and ergonomic desk setup.
 “What you need to do is position the equipment in relation to your body in such a way that you’re not in some sort of an awkward posture,” explains Carrie Schmitz, a certified health coach who’s currently a wellness-and-ergonomic research manager at Ergotron.
 You want to maintain a neutral posture, meaning your joints are naturally aligned.
 “The neutral posture is going to be one where you have the most amount of balance and power,” says Schmitz, “which means there’s going to be less stress and strain on your muscular skeletal system.”

 And though there are a lot of products on the market that claim to be ergonomic and help you maintain a safe, neutral posture while you type, not all of them are that effective.
-That’s why I talked with physical therapists, trainers, and ergonomists to help you find the best office gear to prevent wrist pain and carpal tunnel, from ergonomic keyboards to vertical mouses and more.
+That’s why we talked with physical therapists, trainers, and ergonomists to help you find the best office gear to prevent wrist pain and carpal tunnel, from ergonomic keyboards to vertical mouses and more.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.